gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 Testing of a detection will also include an effort to continuously define the logic and baseline to ensure it is tuned properly for the best possible results.

+For explination in how to test a detection counsult [Detection Testing](https://github.com/gdcorp-infosec/security-detections-framework/blob/main/documentation/Detection_Testing.md)

 # Implementation

 Once a detection is deployed; the relevant teams should be informed to start monitoring the relevant performance and alerts.
 Where required, the teams must also be briefed on the SOPs when the detections are triggered.
 GCSO (Global Cyber Security Operations) or the monitoring team must also be alerted about the new detection and provided with a playbook to handle future alerts.